 Each successfully documented product adds one more item to your portfolio and gets you a step closer to becoming a full-fledged technical writer!

-Further reading
+Recommended reading

 I hope you found this article helpful.
 If you didn’t, then I would love to hear from you about what I can do to improve it.
 For more technical writing-related articles and resources, see the Technical Writing page.
 Also consider following my YouTube channel learntechnicalwriting, Reddit community r/learntechnicalwriting and Quora space Technical Writer | Technical Writing for more such content.